-A student who changes his/her academic program may request an appeal in that determination if s/he has changed programs while enrolled at his/her current college.
+A student who changes their academic program may request an appeal in that determination if they have changed programs while enrolled at their current college.
 If this appeal is approved, then only those courses applicable to the new program will be evaluated for the Completion Rate and CGPA components.
 However, all courses attempted will be evaluated for the Maximum Timeframe component.
 If under these circumstances the student is making satisfactory academic progress, the student will regain eligibility for student aid.
 If under these circumstances the student is not making satisfactory academic progress, the student will not regain eligibility for student aid at this time.